Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

-The above three-step process forms a template for our general framework in~\cref{sec:resolve}.
-Moreover, for all the four problems introduced before, our approach gives similar policies, wherein we choose an \off benchmark, establish a relaxed value $\varphi$ which takes the form of an optimization problem, and create an online policy based on an estimate $\hatphi$.
-Due to this structure, we refer to our framework as the \emph{Re-solve and Act Based on Bellman Inequalities} (\rabbi).
+\paragraph{Towards a general framework.} For all the problems in \cref{sec:setting}, our approach uses a similar three-step process, wherein we choose an \off benchmark, identify relaxed value $\varphi$ via appropriate optimization problem, and get an online policy based on estimate $\hatphi$.
+Consequently, we refer to our framework as \rabbi, which stands for \emph{Re-solve and Act Based on Bellman Inequalities}.

-Moreover, as in the above discussion, in all the problems we consider, \emph{we decompose the regret into two distinct sources}: the Bellman Loss arising from using the relaxation $\varphi$ instead of \off's value-function, and the Information Loss arising from estimating $\varphi$ using $\hatphi$.
-The former can be viewed as a loss arising from the need for computational tractability, while the latter is inherented from the randomness in the problem.

-\paragraph{Challenges for a general framework.} Constant regret policies for the baseline \oknap were obtained in~\citep{multi_secretary}, and generalized to multiple dimensions (i.e., the network revenue management/online packing problem) in~\citep{bayes_prophet}; moreover, these builds on a long line of work~\citep{Reiman_nrm,jasin2012} demonstrating constant regret guarantees in restricted settings.
-In particular,~\citep{bayes_prophet,multi_secretary} propose a simple online algorithm based on re-solving a fluid LP, that attains constant regret.

-The techniques developed in the above papers, however, are tailored to the baseline \oknap, and have two fundamental shortcomings that prevent extension to general allocation problems.
-First, they obtain performance bounds based on the full information benchmark; however, for probing/pricing/learning settings, \emph{no algorithm can have constant regret compared to the full information benchmark} (see~\cref{ex:full_info}).
-Secondly, the analysis in~\cite{bayes_prophet} requires an exact characterization of \off's value function, which may be intractable for other benchmarks.

-In this regard, our work takes a significant step: we offer a framework whose {\em generality} allows us to obtain bounded regret algorithms (and guarantees) for several canonical resource allocation problems.
-In particular, our developments here expand those in \cite{bayes_prophet} by (i) providing a flexible notion of offline information and (ii) allowing to bypass, via Bellman Inequalities, the direct analysis of \off's (typically intractable) value function.